Commencement Archives

 Shani Dowd, BA, LCSW, for her contributions and dedication in training culturally competent psychologists.

-Richard F. Mollica, M.D, MAR, a leader in the treatment and rehabilitation of survivors of mass violence and torture.
+Richard F. Mollica, MD, MAR, a leader in the treatment and rehabilitation of survivors of mass violence and torture.